Kingdom of Haiti: Difficult beginnings

-In 1811, the North became a constitutional and hereditary monarchy.
+In 1811, the North became a hereditary monarchy.
 It was there that it entered into war with the South even though the fighting did not go beyond the borders.

 In the beginning, Henri was not a popular monarch, he was seen as an ambitious soldier who had become a dictator.
 Moreover, in January 1812, he had to face a revolt by liberal groups demanding the establishment of a parliament and a fairer constitution.

 To put an end to his troubles, the king established the "Code Henri", which was composed of a set of laws and promoted education.
 The Henri Code thus established a so-called royal constitution that sought to appease the opponents of the monarchy.
 In addition, the king set up a cabinet composed of various ministers to help him administer the kingdom.
 Stability then returned in the North, and Henri was recognized as king by the northern population.